 What it resolves

-This is in contrast to defining each of these components individually, thus introducing different identifications for each ship when in fact they are the same machines with just serial number difference.
+It resolves the problem of duplification of data in contrast to the common practice of defining each of these components individually for each ship.
+In other words, introducing different identifications for each ship, when in fact they are the same machines with just the serial numbers different.
 Since components are originally sourced from the same manufacturers, who define the ways in which we identify parts and perform procurement, it is the natural approach to retain unified information for the same machinery and parts across the fleet.

-An assets management system with a central component library favours statistical comparisons and offers overviews of component maintenance and procurement which makes it a very powerful tool in controlling and optimising life-cycle costs
+To mention a few.
+An assets management system with a central components library offers unified data and analytics you can trust.
+It favours statistical comparisons of machinery across the fleet.
+It offers overviews of component maintenance and procurement, which makes it a very powerful tool in optimising components life-cycle and cost control.